natam1/LATrafficCollisions/Group Assignments/Final/final.md

 # Final Project: Los Angeles City Traffic Collisions
-Located within this folder is the notebooks we created, data that we analyzed and a link to our findings
+Located within this folder are the notebooks we created, data that we analyzed, and a link to our findings.

 ### Final Presentation